floooh/chips/systems/README.md

 These can be selected with the command line options ```type=cpc464```, ```type=kccompact```, and by default, the CPC 6128 will be selected.

 The CPC's digital joystick emulation can be activated with ```joystick=*```.
-With activated joystick emulations, the key codes for left/right/up/down/space are not interpreted as key presses, but as joystick buttons.
+With activated joystick emulation, the key codes for left/right/up/down/space are not interpreted as key presses, but as joystick buttons.

 Other emulators (for instance the ZX Spectrum) may support different